roiniti/Formidable-Mod-Loader/README.md

 > [!WARNING]
 > This is a modification of the game and can lead to a ban, but some mods should be harmless, use it at your own risk

-## About the source code
-I'm pollishing it, when I have a better source code I'll release it to the public

 # Adding mods
 After you install FormidableML create a folder named mods inside Android/data/com.YostarEN.AzurLane/files and put inside all the mods folder you want